thaysom22/quizzical/README.md

 2. Install `pip`, `python3` and `git` commandline tools (up to date versions)
 3. Run `git clone https://github.com/thaysom22/quizzical` in terminal to create local clone of GitHub repository for this project
 4. Ensure you are in the project root directory at the terminal prompt
-5. Run `pip install -r requirements.txt` (-r option tells pip that following <file> argument is a requirements formatted file) to install all dependencies required to run application
+5. Run `pip install -r requirements.txt` (-r option tells pip that following <file> argument is a requirements formatted file) to install locally all the dependencies required to run application
 6. Create a file named `env.py` in project root directory
 7. Inside `env.py` file enter the following code:
 ```